How SERVPRO Can Help Small Business

 - Truck-mounted vacuum units

-Professional water removal is important because water can hide in hard-to-notice places, such as under carpet, floorboards, and on the inside of the walls.
-It is not uncommon for experienced and skilled water extraction professionals to remove hundreds of gallons of water in the initial stages of the restoration process.
+Places such as under carpet, floorboards, and the inside of walls can trap water, which is why having a professional water removal technician is key in remediating water damage properly.
+It is not uncommon for experienced water extraction technicians to remove hundreds of gallons of water in the initial stages of the restoration process.